Psalm 81

-From then on Psalm 81:1–16 in English versions correspond to verses 2–17 in the Hebrew text.

 Commentary

 The reference to the new moon and full moon as well as the blowing of the trumpet in verse 3 may reflect the celebration of New Year and Tabernacles.
 The teaching of verses 9 and 10 is similar to the beginning of the Decalogue, although 'the words for "strange" god and "foreign" god are different from the "other gods" in Exodus 20 and Deuteronomy 5, with the verb "brought [you] up" and the order of the phrases reversed.

 The beginning of the psalm is like a hymn (verses 1–5b), which is followed by an oracle (verses 5c–16).
 In particular, verses 6-10 describe 'God's deliverance of his people from Egypt', whereas verses 11-16 recall the past disobedience of the people and promise to give victory over their enemies if they obey God.